[after his parents have left, thinking he is ill] "They bought it. Incredible! One of the worst performances of my…

 The Virgin Suicides

-A group of male friends become obsessed with a group of mysterious sisters who are sheltered by their strict, religious parents after one of them commits suicide.
+A group of male friends become obsessed with five mysterious sisters who are sheltered by their strict, religious parents.

 "You're not even old enough to know how bad life gets.